What Does it Take to Be a Financial Examiner?

 - Compliance Specialist

-There were about 52,500 jobs for Financial Examiner in 2016 (in the United States).
+In 2016, there was an estimated number of 52,500 jobs in the United States for Financial Examiner.
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 5,100 new jobs for Financial Examiner by 2026.
-There will be an estimated 4,600 positions for Financial Examiner per year.
+Due to new job openings and attrition, there will be an average of 4,600 job openings in this field each year.

 The states with the most job growth for Financial Examiner are Arizona, Florida, and Idaho.
 Watch out if you plan on working in Wyoming, Mississippi, or Maryland.
 These states have the worst job growth for this type of profession.